 * Get your camera out and ready, there are some beautiful scenes along the way!

 * Arrive at the dock early to get a good seat.
 The very front is usually where the locals sit as they will often be getting off at a random places along the way and it’s usually wooden benches.
 The very back however is where the engine is and can be very noisy.
 Try to get somewhere in between on one of the bus style seats.

 * Take your time and don’t stress too much, this is the long winded way to make this trip and can take 3 days, but it’s relaxing and enjoyable!

 * Bring power packs for your phone as there isn’t usually power available on board.

 * The boat is usually pretty calm being on a river but you should keep your valuables such as your passport inside a dry bag just incase!

-* There is a toilet on board for those asking and it’s not too bad!
+* There is a toilet on the slow boat to Laos from Chiang Mai for those asking and it’s not too bad!
 Bring some toilet roll just incase it runs out or doesn’t have any.
 Which in Asia in general is a always good idea!

 Have you ever taken the Luang Prabang to Chiang Mai slow boat or gone the other way from Chiang Mai to Luang Prabang?

 Hey, you’ve got your Travel Insurance sorted haven’t you?